brendanmapes/Interactive_Rat_Viz/proposal.md

 Abstract:

-Data: For our analysis, we will be using data from
+Data: For our analysis, we will be using data from [NYC OpenData](https://opendata.cityofnewyork.us/), specifically